|

 Although there’s no royals to see in person here, Kensington Palace is one of the most historically royal abodes in London.

-Built in the 17th century, it was originally intended for Sir George Coppin and his wife Mary Browne, but eventually became a palace for William and Mary in 1689.
-The palace has been home to members of the British royal family for centuries; Queen Victoria was born here, Prince William and Kate Middleton, The Princess of Wales lived here, Prince Harry and Meghan Markle, The Duchess of Sussex and Princess Diana also had an apartment here.
+The palace has been home to members of the British royal family for centuries; Queen Victoria was born here, Prince William and Kate Middleton lived here, The Princess of Wales lived here, Prince Harry and Meghan Markle, The Duchess of Sussex and Princess Diana also had an apartment here.

 Today, Kensington Palace is open to visitors from around the world, and many of its state apartments are now open to the public as part of the Historic Royal Palaces organisation.

-Along with the beautiful Kensington Palace Gardens designed by Capability Brown during his time at Kensington Palace.
-The gardens offer something different all year round – from tulips in spring, roses in summer to colourful chrysanthemums in autumn.
+Along with the beautiful Kensington Palace Gardens designed by Capability Brown during his time at Kensington Palace the gardens offer something different all year round – from tulips in spring, roses in summer to colourful chrysanthemums in autumn.

 P.S – Click here to book a ticket to Kensington Palace!